PritomKumar/DU-Calendar-DEV/README.md

 ## Description

 The calendar committee of Dhaka University publishes a calendar for the very first year students of the university to be familiar with the University campus and its glorious history every year.
-This project takes the task of creating an android application for freshmen and web portal for admins that represents Dhaka University Calendar.
+This project takes the task of creating an android application for freshmen and web portal for admins that represent Dhaka University Calendar.

 ---